-The Board entered into a Service Level Agreement (SLA) with the Department for Environment and Water (DEW) for 2022-2023 which includes the delivery of support services to the Board to ensure the Board is able to meet its governance and financial management statutory requirements in delivering its business.
+The Board entered into a Service Level Agreement (SLA) with the Department for Environment and Water (DEW) for the period 2022-23 to 2025-26FY which includes the delivery of support services to the Board to ensure the Board is able to meet its governance and financial management statutory requirements in delivering its business.
 This agreement details the services, projects and funds to deliver the annual work plan.
 This SLA is reviewed and updated on an annual basis.